 Every business with an annual aggregate turnover of over Rs.
 20 Lakhs must register for GST.

-There are 11 states in India that are configured with the special status.
+11 states in India are configured with the special status.
 These states include Arunachal Pradesh, Jammu and Kashmir, Manipur, Mizoram, Nagaland, Sikkim, Tripura, Uttarakhand, Himachal Pradesh, Assam, and Meghalaya.
 A business must register in these given states if the annual turnover is Rs.
 10 Lakhs.

-In case of supply in more than one state, it must be registered in each of the states.
+In case of a supply in more than one state, it must be registered in each state.

-In case of multiple branches across states, one of the branches must be registered as the main branch and the rest as additional.
-However, this does not apply to businesses that have separate verticals as listed in Section 2(18) of the GST Act, 2017.
+In multiple branches across states, one of the branches must be registered as the main branch and the rest as additional.
+However, this does not apply to businesses with separate verticals as listed in Section 2(18) of the GST Act, 2017.

 A minimum penalty of Rs.
 10,000, or 10% of the due amount, is levied on those businesses that fail to register for GST.
 If the authorities flag intentional tax evasion, a penalty of 100% is levied on the total taxes owed.